Advocate (Scotland): job description

 Qualifying as an advocate is an expensive and lengthy process.

 You can only become an advocate if you have a relevant degree.
 Prior to commencing training it is necessary to gain a first or second class degree in Scottish law and a diploma in professional legal practice (DPLP), also known as the professional education and training stage 1 (PEAT 1), from a Scottish university.
 You must then start the process of joining the Faculty of Advocates.
 This stage is known as matriculating as an intrant and will cost you £330 for the matriculation and court fees.
+There are other payments that you may need to make before establishing a practice, so check the Faculty of Advocates website for more details.

 The Faculty provides a list of modules that must be passed to qualify as an advocate.
 If these modules have not been covered by an applicant’s law degree, then once matriculated, these can be sat through Faculty examinations.